ProjectPrometheus-dev/Project-Prometheus/README.md

 ProjectPrometheus.sol is the main contract on which the token runs

-PrometheusInterest.sol is the Interest Locker module used by the developer team to generate funding for the project.
+PrometheusInterest.sol is the Interest Locker module which functions as a developer redistribution farm and has been created to fund the project.